tetratelabs/istio-cost-analyzer/README.md

 ## Usage

 To use this on your kubernetes cluster, make sure you have a kubeconfig in your home directory, and make sure Istio is installed on your cluster, with the prometheus addon enabled.
+You must also have a `HEALTHY` Istio Operator available.

 ### Installation